mavenor/sealdir/README.md

 # sealdir
 A C++ library and CLI tool 🔧 to seal a directory’s state 📦 📨.
 In essence, gets the **hash of a directory**.
+**Currently barely stable,** and far from how I'd imagined it.
+(Undergrad do be time-taking tho)

 While that technically doesn’t mean one specific thing (capable of being interpreted and/or implemented in different ways), here it means recursively hashing its contents using a **tree structure**.
 Including the metadata of each dir-tree node as well, this “*stamp*” hash that is thus calculated *should* make it very hard for a directory to be tampered with secretly.